JoeBannouna/sceni/PRESENTATION.md

 ## What should program do? (in order)
 - Find optimal $\mu$
   - User provides BB & NB images, and scale factor range (e.g. $\mu \in [0, 2]$)
+  - User defines initial crop bounds in either pixels or (ra,dec) to remove unwanted/bad data from image before processing
   - User provides test region that will be used to calculate optimal $\mu$
   - Crop NB & BB data to the test region
   - Compute $NB-\mu \bullet BB$ for the range given in the test region